ZiyangPan/BayesianSurveillance/README.txt

 (1) a simulation study for sequential Bayesian surveillance under latent factor modeling and bias correction, and (2) a real-data analysis workflow based on profile-level input.

-The repository is organized to keep the code compact and reader friendly.
+The repository is organized to keep the code compact and reader-friendly.
 The simulation component can be run directly.
 The real-data component provides the full analysis workflow, but the restricted real data are not included in this repository.

 If you use this code, please cite the corresponding paper.